 ► If your parent is an ordained minister AND you are filing a FAFSA, you must submit a copy of the prior year Worker's/W-2 Reconcilliation Detail Report (see example here) or an official statement from Payroll/Treasury Department listing the amount of Parsonage Exclusion and Taxable Educational Allowance received for the entire household in the year prior to the start of classes.

-After your FAFSA has been filed and your Financial Information Sheet is in, you should be able to login to your finVue account and check for any pre-offer requirements within 2-3 business days.
+After your FAFSA has been filed and your Financial Information Sheet is in (Undergrads only), you should be able to login to your finVue account and check for any pre-offer requirements within 2-3 business days.
 There will be a longer wait time if our office is processing a higher than normal volume of documents.
 Please note that August is our busiest month.

 Some files may be selected for Verification.
 Verification is a process used to verify certain information on the FAFSA.
 Selection can be random or because of errors.
 If you are selected, you will have to submit additonal documentation.
 Please check finVue to satisfy these requirements.